reckbo/reckbo.github.io/_posts/2015-10-11-A-Computer-Science-Perspective-Helps.md

 ---

-The distinction between abstractions and concrete representations is not as emphasized in mathematics as it is in computer science, making it easier to confuse the two.
+The distinction between abstractions and concrete representations is not as emphasized in mathematics as it is in computer science, thus making it easier to confuse the two.
 This can happen particularly when studying foundations, where it's easy view their encodings as the ultimate authority on what mathematical objects really are.
 But this trap can be avoided by keeping in mind an object's *specification*: it's essential properties and how it interacts with other objects (Wells 1995).
 This will help distinguish them from their concrete representations.

 Here are some examples of abstractions and their representations (Tao 2015):